High School Students

 General Information

-PLATO is offering online philosophy classes for high school students each quarter in the 2025-26 school year.
+PLATO is offering online philosophy classes for high school students each quarter in the 2026-27 school year.
+This year, the classes are all related to PLATO’s Yearlong Initiative on the Purposes of Education.

 Class Topics: